versx/WhMgr/README.md

         "from": "",
         // List of Discord user ids that can receive text message alerts "userIds": "",
-        // List of acceptable Pokemon to receive text message alerts from "pokemonIds": [201, 480, 481, 482, 443, 444, 445, 633, 634, 635, 610, 611, 612],
+        // List of acceptable Pokemon to receive text message alerts for "pokemonIds": [201, 480, 481, 482, 443, 444, 445, 633, 634, 635, 610, 611, 612],
-        // Minimum acceptable IV value for Pokemon to be if not ultra rare (Unown, Lake Trio) "minIV": 100
+        // Minimum acceptable IV value for Pokemon if not ultra rare (Unown, Lake Trio) "minIV": 100
     },
     // Log webhook payloads to a file for debugging "debug": false,
-    // Only show logs with higher or equal priority levels "logLevel": "Trace"
+    // Only show logs with higher or equal priority levels (Trace, Debug, Info, Warning, Error, Fatal, None) "logLevel": "Trace"
 }
 ```